icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

 ```

-Logstash has strict block segment parsing for input/filter and out
+NOTE: Logstash has strict block segment parsing for the input, filter and output sections.
-You will need an empty line between them.
+You'll need an empty line between each section.
 No inital top empty line needed.
-use double parenthese "" on items using them.
+use double parenthese "" on items.
 Strick no empty space inside
 segments, unless its an "if" statement.
+Other progmatic limitation that I have not ran into yet.

 ______

-12. Create conf file for sflow in tmp directory and test it ,then if OK copy it to conf directory.
+12. Create a conf file for sflow in the /tmp directory and test it, then, if okay copy it to conf directory.

-NOTE: This file has errors in it!
-Using it as a test.
+***NOTE: This file has errors in it!*** Using it as a test.
 You will have to change the paratheses
 to the correct ones from “ to ".

 ```